akulacsathish-eng/CDA3100-Spring2026/FinalProject/Readme.md

 |   |-- README_part2.md
 |   |-- y86_sim.py         # Y86 interpreter
 |   `-- program_template.y86
-|-- instructor/            # Scripts for instructors
-|   |-- README_instructor.md
-|   `-- generate_answer.py # Generates expected answers for each student
 `-- pdf/                   # Instructional handouts and timeline (generated)
     |-- Project_Timeline.pdf
     |-- Part1_Handout.pdf
     `-- Part2_Handout.pdf
 ```
-The part1 directory contains a complete C project that can be compiled with GNU Make.
+**The part1 directory** contains a complete C project that can be compiled with GNU Make.
 Students are expected to fill in the `recover_password` function in `main.c`.
 All other functionality, including vault construction and metadata generation, is provided.
+**
-The part2 directory offers a Python-based interpreter for a small subset of the Y86 instruction set along with a starter assembly file.
+The part2 directory ** offers a Python-based interpreter for a small subset of the Y86 instruction set along with a starter assembly file.
 Students write assembly code in that file, making use of loops, conditional jumps, and memory operations to compute the unlocking code.

-The instructor folder contains a script that allows teaching staff to compute personalised expected outputs for any student identifier.
-The script uses the same seed logic as the student programs and therefore reproduces the password and code generation exactly.
-It also supports optional flags for partial output and JSON formatting.

 Finally, the pdf directory (generated programmatically) holds handouts and a project timeline.
 These documents explain the assignment in prose, outline the learning objectives, and provide a weekly timeline for completion.
 Building and Running